 - The mixture will be crumbly after combining it in the food processor, using your hands to knead it together and form it into a log works best

 - Don’t add too much liquid or the mixture will be sticky.
-Start with adding only a tsp of water at a time
+Start by adding only a tsp of water at a time

 - You can use different extracts to flavor the marzipan.
 I recommend starting with almond extract